David-VTUK/CKA-StudyGuide/LabGuideAnswers/Part-3-Application-Lifecycle0Management.md

 db_p.txt with the contents “database_port”

-Create a configmap called “dbconnection” from the above two files.
+Create a configmap called “db-connection” from the above two files.

-Create a nginxpod which leverages these values as environment variables “db_h” and “db_p”
+Create a nginx pod which leverages these values as environment variables “db_h” and “db_p”

 ```